The KBF Africa Prize rewards African organisations which contribute to sustainably improving the lives of people in Africa.

 The KBF Africa Prize laureate is carefully selected by an independent Selection Committee consisting of 12 international experts.

-The selection procedure for the KBF Africa Prize 2023-2024 is in progress.
-The new Laureate will be announced towards the end of 2023.
+The selection procedure for the KBF Africa Prize 2023-2024 has been finalised.
+The new Laureate will be announced in the coming weeks.

 2022